Technology Adoption Theories and Models Examples

 A Motivational Model of Microcomputer Usage

 According to the Motivational Model of Microcomputer Usage, intrinsic and extrinsic motivators simulate people accepting or rejecting new technologies.
-This model describes perceived fun as the intrinsic motivator; however, perceived usefulness is the extrinsic motivator that influences people’s behavior to use of computers.
+This model describes perceived fun as the intrinsic motivator; however, perceived usefulness is the extrinsic motivator that influences people's behavior toward to use of computers.

 8. Uses and Gratifications Theory (1974)